-We know from experience of high oil prices, which peaked at \$147 a barrel in July 2008, that a significant modal switch to rail and away from air and road is inevitable since both are more sensitive to energy prices.
-Oil prices are still around \$80 a barrel - even though there is less demand because of the recession - and well over the \$72 optimistically predicted by the Department for Transport for 2025.
+We know from experience of high oil prices which peaked at \$147 a barrel in July 2008 that it is likely there will be significant modal switch from air and road to rail since both are more sensitive to energy prices.
+At the time of writing, oil prices have already touched \$80 a barrel in spite of the recession and this is well over the \$72 optimistically predicted it will be in 2025 by the DfT.
 Meanwhile, rail traffic continues to grow faster than road traffic and has done so for some years.

-RAILWAYS IN PERSPECTIVE Taken together, the total route mileage of all railways in Britain accounts for barely 4% (about 16,000km) of our land transport infrastructure, while roads account for nearly 96% (392,000km).
-It is hardly surprising that most journeys are by road.
+RAILWAYS IN PERSPECTIVE: Taken together, the total route mileage of all railways in Britain accounts for barely 4% (about 16,000km) of our land transport infrastructure while roads account for nearly 96% (392,000km).
+It is hardly surprising therefore, that most journeys are by road.
 However, our railways carry over 7% of passenger km and nearly 12% of freight tonne km.
-It follows therefore that more people and goods are carried per route km of railways than roads.
-(Source: DfT)
+It follows therefore that, on average, more people and goods are carried per route km of railways than roads.
+(Source DfT).

-RAILWAYS AND THE ECONOMY According to the DfT, 63% of rail journeys are commuting to work or education with business trips accounting for a further 16%.
-Some 80% of rail trips are therefore essential to the economy and a high proportion of the remainder benefit the social wellbeing of the nation and the British tourist industry.
+RAILWAYS AND THE ECONOMY: According to the DfT, 63% of rail journeys are commuting to work or education with business trips accounting for a further 16%.
+Some four fifths of rail trips are therefore essential to the economy and a high proportion of the remainder benefit the social wellbeing of the nation and the British tourist industry.

 Rail transport also assists social inclusion and regeneration, providing access to jobs without the need for a car.
-Reopened routes to towns such as Bathgate have resulted in significant falls in unemployment and more recent reopenings to Ebbw Vale and Alloa have seen up to four times more passengers than were predicted.
+Reopened routes to towns such as Bathgate have enabled significant falls in unemployment and more recent re-openings to Ebbw Vale and Alloa have seen up to four times more passengers than were predicted.

-VALUE FOR MONEY A 2007 study by Credo Group for Invensys concluded that, pound for pound, investment in modern railway signalling and rolling stock procured more capacity than any other transport investment, including motorway widening.
-The study also found that for every 100 direct jobs created by rail investment, a further 140 indirect jobs are created, compared to only 48 indirect jobs from the same investment in roads.
+VALUE FOR MONEY: A 2007 study by Credo Group for Invensys concluded that, pound for pound, investment in modern railway signalling and rolling stock procured more capacity than any other transport investment, including motorway widening.
+The study also found that for every 100 direct jobs created by rail investment, a further 140 indirect jobs would be created compared to only 48 indirect jobs from the same investment in roads.